Avoid These Mistakes For a Better Leadership Training Program

 3. Field managers aren’t supportive.

-Sometimes, we find HR is pushing programs that people didn’t ask for, or don’t think they need.
+Sometimes, we find HR is pushing leadership training programs that people didn’t ask for, or don’t think they need.

 Training isn’t something you did, it’s something you do.
 If you want your managers to lead differently, they need encouragement and feedback.
 If your participant’s supervisors are resentful for the time out of the office or are unwilling to support and reinforce behaviors, you may be focusing your leadership development program at the wrong level.